vaishnavisingh20/HomeServicesPlatform/README.md

 4. Single-city scope

 5. No provider allocation logic
+---
 ### Trade-offs & Design Decisions
 1. Focused Vertical Slice

    Instead of building multiple flows (customer, provider, admin), I chose to implement one complete customer journey end-to-end.

 2. No Authentication

     Authentication was intentionally excluded to keep the vertical slice minimal and coherent.

 3. Minimal Validation

     Basic validation is implemented at controller level.
 Advanced schema validation was deferred.

 4. Local MongoDB

-Chose local MongoDB for simplicity and faster development during the timebox.
+    Choose local MongoDB for simplicity and faster development during the timebox.
+---

 ### What I Would Do Next (If Given More Time)
 1. Authentication System